davideila/Decluttify/README.md

-# Bartrify
+# Decluttify
-Repository for ISPW project for application Bartrify
+Repository for ISPW project for application Decluttify